 Many class members meet up at ceili events and festivals throughout the year.

 and you still don't have enough information to make a decision on whether or not to come along, then we have forgotten something.
 In this case, please click here to contact us and we will get back to you by email as soon as possible.
-If your do not have access to email, please come along any Tuesday night at 8pm and we will answer your questions then.
+If your don't have access to email, please come along to any class and we will answer your questions then.

 Mailing List:If you would like to join our mailing list, please enter your email address and click "Join Mailing List":